 Enabling SSO has a number of side effects.
 It is important for you to evaluate the impact of SSO on your production pipeline.

 - SSO is an all-or-nothing option: If enabled, everyone will need to use it.
 If you have vendors or collaborators outside your company, they will also need to use SSO.
 Your IdP must be accessible by everyone who will need to log on Shotgun.
 However, playlist sharing will continue to work as it did for the Client Review Site.

-- The iOS Review App does not yet support SSO.
-If it is essential to your workflow, you will no longer be able to use it.
+- The iOS Review App supports SSO starting at version 2.0.0.
+If it is essential to your workflow, you will need to update to the latest version.

-- If you use the Shotgun Python API, it will no longer be possible to connect to Shotgun using only a username and password.
+- If you use the Shotgun Python API or the Shotgun REST API, it will no longer be possible to connect to Shotgun using only a username and password.
 Your scripts will need to be modified.
 Our support team can provide help and advice.

 - If you depend on internal tools or third party applications, you need to ensure that they support SSO.
 Your tools will likely need to be modified.
 Again, we can provide help and advice.

 While using SSO makes it easier for users to access services without re-entering their credentials, the primary benefit of SSO is increased security.
 Users and privileges are managed centrally, ensuring that employees who should no longer access Shotgun cannot do so.

 By default, Shotgun takes for granted that the IdP is the authoritative reference for information about the users.
 When a user connects to Shotgun, we will synchronize the information your Shotgun site has about that user with what the IdP provides.
 While logged on, the user will be automatically re-authenticated against the IdP.
 Should access to Shotgun be removed for that user, they will be automatically logged out of Shotgun at the time of re-authentication.
 This process happens roughly every 4.5 minutes.